Tutorial pdf sno2

-PDF Fitting of SnOand SnO2/MoO3 mixture
+PDF fitting of SnO2 and SnO2/MoO3 mixture – topas-editor

 The data were collected with a wavelenght of 0.1616693 Angstroms at the I15-1 XPDF beamline at the Diamond Light Source by Luiza Rosa de Araujo, Matt Chambers, Phil Chater and John Evnas.
 The data were processed using GudrunX to produce a Gudrun dofr radial distribution.
 The SnO2 data were processed with a SoperLorch r-space broadening of 0.06 Angstroms and the data on the SnO2/MoO3 mixture with a broadening of 0.08.